rainleander/MSU-AI-microbootcamp/module5-notes.md

 ## Module 5: Machine Learning Optimization
 ### Introduction to Machine Learning Optimization
 5.1.1: Introduction to Machine Learning Optimization
+- **Machine Learning Overview**:
+  - Subset of AI.
+  - Utilizes algorithms and statistical models.
+  - Aims for automatic performance improvement in tasks through experience.
+  - Involves pattern recognition in data without explicit programming.
+  - Relies on extensive data for training models.

+- **Machine Learning Optimization**:
+  - Process to enhance machine learning model performance.
+  - Adjusts parameters and hyperparameters.
+  - Utilizes training datasets for running models.
+  - Involves performance evaluation on validation datasets.
+  - Focuses on improving accuracy or other performance metrics.

+- **Reflection on Previous Learning Modules**:
+  - Explored unsupervised and supervised learning methods.
+  - Questions about the completeness of covered content regarding model training.
+  - Suggests potential gaps needing attention.

+- **Reassessing Performance Metrics**:
+  - Initially used accuracy to gauge model performance.
+  - Questions if accuracy is the best success indicator.

+- **Module Learning Goals**:
+  - Teaches optimization of model performance.
+  - Focuses on various metrics to assess model success.
+  - Addresses challenges of imbalanced data.
+  - Aims to equip learners with:
+    - Skills to choose appropriate metrics for specific projects and datasets.
+    - Techniques for preprocessing imbalanced data.
+    - Methods for tuning models using hyperparameters.

 5.1.2: Getting Started
+- **File Downloads**:
+  - Download "Module 5 Demo and Activity Files" before starting the module.

+- **Required Installations**:
+  - Utilize Scikit-learn and imbalanced-learn for data processing, model training, evaluation, and optimization.

+- **Installation Steps for Imbalanced-Learn**:
+  - Open a terminal window.
+  - Activate the 'dev' virtual environment using the command `conda activate dev`.
+  - Check for existing imbalanced-learn installation:
+    - Run `conda list imbalanced-learn`.
+    - If a version appears, it's already installed.
+  - If not installed, execute `pip install -U imbalanced-learn`.
+  - Begin the module once the installation is complete.

 ### Evaluating Model Performance
 5.2.1: What is a good model?